Qubasa/msf-remote-console/README.md

 - It feels like the normal msfconsole!

-# How does it look like ?
+# How does it looks like ?
 ```
 [*] Connecting to server:
  Host => myDomain.com,